checkout page examples

 Glossier is a skincare brand that focuses on simple and easy-to-use products.

 They use a question-based format to engage customers.
 They offer a guest checkout option and provide a clear order summary.
-The brand’s copywriting helps create a connection between the brand and the customer.
+The brand’s copywriting helps connect the brand and the customer.

 15. Brooks